 - 8.2.1.1.
-To ensure efficient servicing that meets Vaughan's long-term needs by: - a. supporting and encouraging measures to conserve servicing capacity; - b. implementing efficient and long-term cost-effective means of servicing development; - designing sustainable infrastructure and utility corridors to maximize flexibility to accommodate long-term needs, adapt to new technologies and potential new uses, and minimize disruption and cost related to upgrades; and, - d. coordinating a comprehensive servicing plan with York Region. - 8.2.1.2.
-That water and waste water capacity, assigned by York Region, shall be allocated by the City in a manner that supports the policies of this Plan and with other Council approved policies with respect to servicing capacity.
+To provide efficient servicing that meets Vaughan's long-term needs by: - a. supporting and encouraging measures to conserve servicing capacity; - b. implementing efficient and long-term cost-effective means of servicing development; - c. designing sustainable infrastructure and utility corridors to maximize flexibility to accommodate long-term needs, adapt to new technologies and potential new uses, and minimize disruption and cost related to upgrades; and - d. coordinating a comprehensive servicing plan with York Region to ensure the growth management objectives of this Plan and the York Region Official Plan are met and phased appropriately. - 8.2.1.2.
+That water and waste water capacity, assigned by York Region, be allocated by the City in a manner that supports the policies of this Plan and with other Council approved policies with respect to servicing capacity.
 Intensification Areas shall be the priority when allocating servicing capacity. - 8.2.1.3.
 That all development in the urban area of the City shall be serviced by municipal water, sanitary sewers, storm sewers and other utilities.
-Conversely, development in the Countryside will not be serviced by municipal water, and sanitary sewers.. - 8.2.1.4.
-Where minor infill development is proposed in existing Countryside Hamlets on private individual wastewater systems, these systems will be permitted only if it can be demonstrated to the satisfaction of the City that there are no adverse impacts on soil, surface or groundwater quality and quantity. - 8.2.1.5.
-That the construction or expansion of partial services is prohibited in the Oak Ridges Moraine unless it has been deemed necessary to address a serious health or environmental concern identified by the Medical Officer of Health or other designated authority.
+Conversely, development in the Countryside will not be serviced by municipal water, and sanitary sewers. - 8.2.1.4.
+Where minor infill development is proposed in existing Countryside hamlets on private individual wastewater systems, these systems will be permitted only if it can be demonstrated to the satisfaction of the City that there are no adverse impacts on soil, surface or groundwater quality and quantity. - 8.2.1.5.
+That the construction or expansion of partial services is prohibited in the Oak Ridges Moraine unless it has been deemed necessary to address a serious health or environmental concern identified by the Medical Officer of Health or other designated authority. - 8.2.1.5.8.2.1.6.
+To plan for and protect corridors and rights-of-way for transportation, transit and infrastructure facilities to meet current and projected needs.